insertdead/ignis/README.md

 $ poetry shell
 ```

-Due to the nature of APIs and the way the library is tested, you must provide your own API key and identification as environment variables or in ``.envvars.sh`` (which be be loaded on git commit)
+Due to the nature of APIs and the way the library is tested, you must provide your own API key and identification as environment variables or in ``.envrc`` (which is loaded by direnv)

 ## Testing
 Ignis uses ``pytest`` for testing, and is run in CI on every commit